The modern esports bar concept premiered around the launch of StarCraft 2, people desired to find a way to watch events together.

 Another concept was founded in Umeå, in the northern parts of Sweden.
 The people behind Connect Esport bar have since been overwhelmed by the huge interest in watching esports tournaments at their venue.

-We have found many esports bars in Europe, but also a growing numbers in the United States and Canada.
+We have found many esports themed bars in Europe, but also a growing number in the United States and Canada.
 The concept has spread all over the globe, and the rest of the world is slowly catching up.

 We strongly believe this concept is here to stay and many of the locations may challenge traditional sports bar in terms of popularity and size.